hanzopgp/SmartCars/README.md

 - Those mutations are just a tiny random difference in their DNA.
 - Their DNA is all the values assigned to their movements.
 - Thanks to all that stuff, the population evolves.
-- Green cars are the children of former generation's best cars.
+- Green cars are the children of former generation's cars which hit finish line.
 - Red cars are the crashed cars.
 - Blue cars are the normal cars.
-- White cars are the one with a fitness > 90% of max fitness.
+- Yellow cars are the child of the best cars.

 ## How to use :